 The Certificate in Computer Systems and Network Technologies provides the education and skills required to configure, install, manage, and administer computer systems and basic network infrastructures.
-The broad goal of this program is for graduates to be able to support, troubleshoot, repair, and upgrade hardware, install software, implement network security, and perform network administrative duties.
+The broad goal of this program is for graduates to be able to support, troubleshoot, repair, and upgrade hardware and software, implement network security, and perform network administrative duties.

 Students who complete the Certificate in Computer Systems and Network Technologies are expected to achieve these learning outcomes:

-Install, configure, optimize, secure, and manage a Windows operating system
+- Demonstrate the knowledge to install, configure, optimize, secure, and manage Windows

-Apply effective troubleshooting processes to identify and remedy problems with hardware and networks
+- Apply effective troubleshooting processes to identify and remedy problems with hardware, operating systems software, and networks

 Computer Systems and Network Technologies Certificate Program – Topics Include: